Maclean Park Refresh

 What's happening now?

 The Park’s development will be done in several stages, as outlined in our Development Plan.
-Stage one will be complete by mid-2019.
-Mills Albert will commence work from the week of 11 March and will be:
+Stage one was completed mid-2019.

-- expanding and landscaping the new grass area to fill in the remainder of the pond;
+- expanded and landscaped the new grass area to fill in the remainder of the pond

-- adding outdoor furniture and covered BBQ’s to the new space;
+- added outdoor furniture and covered BBQs to the new space

-- starting work on a central path through the park;
+- started work on a central path through the park

 Have a look at the landscape plan for more details.

 Longer term plans for the Park’s development will likely include building a pedestrian route from the top of Maclean Street to the boating club; an all-year-round interactive water feature for children to play in; an older persons’ playground; and a scooter track beside the skate park.
 Timing for these projects will depend on the availability of funding, so we’ll be keeping you up to date.

 Our Management Plan gives us a framework and guiding principles as we work through projects for the Park.
 We want Maclean Park to be a welcome place for people of all ages to play, relax and enjoy, while also enhancing the natural environment of the park.